 I stopped and turned to look as they pushed Mrs. B’s stretcher up the ramp of the ambulance.
 Mom’s fingers gave my shoulder a gentle squeeze.
 “Come on, Kian,” she muttered in a defeated tone.

 Once inside, Mom padded through to the kitchen and began heating up a frozen pizza.
 I loitered around in the living room, slumping down onto the couch.
-With my chin resting along the tatty cushions, I peered out through the window, trying to make out what Dad and the ranger were discussing.
+With my chin resting on one of the tatty sofa cushions, I peered out through the window, trying to make out what Dad and the ranger were discussing.
 Tears blurred my vision, stinging my weary eyes raw.
-The ranger named Jack placed his hands on his hips as he spoke and Dad gripped his forehead, looking like his just cursed out loud.
+The ranger named Jack placed his hands on his hips as he spoke, and Dad gripped his forehead, looking like his just cursed out loud.
 Then Jack pointed directly at our house and they both glanced my way.
 The anguish that was etched across my father’s face caused my aching heart to plummet into my stomach.
 I knew that look only too well.
 I turned away to bury my face in my hands, sinking deeper into despair, knowing that whatever bad news my father had just been given, that it would be enough to make him break his promise tonight.

 Life was forever throwing me off balance, shaking the foundations under my feet.
 It felt as if the universe wanted me to break, to snap, to lash out against the cruel injustice that rained down on me every stinking day of my life.
 Rage was slowly beginning to overcome my grief, twisting my innocent soul into something dark and sinister.
 I didn’t know how much longer I could stay being me.
 And if I had to be completely honest, I wanted to be anyone else but me.